 Self-hypnosis and group hypnotic tactics are the two components of this strategy.
 This programming is so powerful it overrides our natural social instincts for ethical behavior.
 It places the thinking and actions in the hands of those who control the group.

-The group leader can shape thinking and actions by linking and then triggering emotional reactions of fear or anger.
+The group leader can shape thinking and actions by linking and triggering emotional reactions to fear or anger.
 The essence of groupthink theory is manipulating and installing reactive thinking to achieve the desired response.
 It uses both group and self-hypnosis techniques to gain control.

 The pressure to conform and belong to the group often results in irrational or dysfunctional decision-making.
 It discourages critical thinking while negating the individual’s responsibility for their actions.
 This type of brainwashing uses systematic psychological tactics.
 They are so potent that they can incites members to perform acts of violence.
 One of the main tools of propaganda for profit is censorship.

 The general formula of groupthink theory is simple but effective.

 - Bring people together into a controlled space.
 The TV screen is a good substitute.

 - Use a sales gimmick to garner attention like prosperity, health, or eternal life.

 - Use language which triggers deep emotional reactions like fear or hate.